- UPDATED Demographic Snapshot of South Asians in the United States (2019)

 About South Asians in the US

-- The four largest South Asian groups in America are the Indian, Pakistani, Bangladeshi, and Sri Lankan communities.
+- The four largest South Asian groups in America are the Indian, Pakistani, Bangladeshi, and Nepali communities.

 Where do South Asians in the US live?